D-kn/Adult-Income-Dataset/README.md

 # AdultDataset-Income-prediction
-The main target of the was to dertermine if a person's annual income is inferior or superioir to 50k $.
+The purpose of this project is to predict whether a person's annual income is inferior or superioir to 50k $.
 # Techniques values
 ## Data Cleaning: Identifying and correcting mistakes or errors in the data.
 ## Feature Selection: Identifying those input variables that are most relevant to the task.